 - Create a content publishing workflow to proof and approve work, and provide further guidance

 Throughout this blog, we’ll discuss these steps in greater detail.

-Tip #2: Build up a group of smart, avid "super users.”
+Tip #2: Build a group of "super users”

-For example, Garland Independent School District in Texas is a district with 72 schools and about 140 volunteers managing each school website’s content.
-The district took an “assembly line” approach to training, which included the district’s web team to first become trained in their web platform.
+For example, Garland Independent School District in Texas is a district with 72 schools and about 140 volunteers managing each school's website content.
+The district took an “assembly line” approach to training, which included the district’s web team first becoming trained in their web platform.
 From there, they created documentation that was specific to their district.
-Then, using this documentation, they trained all 72 website admins in groups, based on skill set or time available.
+Then, using this documentation, they trained all 72 website admins in groups, based on skillset or time available.

 Rather than train the community on every single aspect of the software, they only trained the admins on what they needed to know, including:

-- Using the CMS’s WYSIWYG editor to edit content
+- Using the CMS’s drag and drop editor to edit content

 - Uploading images, videos, PDFs, and other multimedia